Written by:

 - Your manager moves your desk to a bad location as payback for complaining

-In a perfect world, employees would be hired and paid solely based on their ability to do a job, regardless of any mental health diagnosis (past or present).
+In a perfect world, employees would be hired and paid solely based on their ability to do a job, regardless of any mental health diagnosis.
 Federal and state laws are written to afford employees that right.
 However, some employers don’t realize that they have a responsibility to support their employees with mental health issues.

 Therefore, it’s crucial you understand laws that protect your employment rights so that you can advocate for yourself and your family members to prevent workplace discrimination.